KavindaAGKR/Event-Ticket-Booking-NextJs-Frontend/README.md

 ### 4. Run in Development Mode

-The frontend runs locally on port 3000 by default.
+The frontend runs locally on port 4000.

 ```bash
 npm run dev
 ```

-Now open [http://localhost:3000](http://localhost:3000) in your browser.
+Now open [http://localhost:4000](http://localhost:4000) in your browser.

 ### 5. Build for Production
 ```bash